iviveros/agec-lci-tutorial/README.md

 # Contents

-🔗 This document can be accessed following this <a href="https://iviveros.github.io/agec-lci-tutorial/" target="_blank">link</a>
+🔗 The tutorial can be accessed following this <a href="https://iviveros.github.io/agec-lci-tutorial/" target="_blank">link</a>

 📚 **Recommended citation**